crimpdeq/book/src/assembly.md

      ![ESP32-C3 Connections](assets/esp32c3_connections.png)

-    4. [Optional] Sodler the voltage divider:
+    4. [Optional] Solder the voltage divider:
        1. Solder one end of the 33kOhm resistor to the `B+` pin on the ESP32-C3-DevKit-RUST-1.
        2. Join the other end of the 33kOhm resistor and one end of the 10kOhm resistor together, and connect that junction to `GPIO1` on the ESP32-C3-DevKit-RUST-1.
        3. Solder the remaining end of the 10kOhm resistor to `GND`.
+       - The firmware expects the battery sense on `GPIO1` by default; adjust the firmware configuration if you wire a different pin.
     5. Verify all the connections with a multimeter.
 4. Adapt the Scale Case:
    1. Create space for the USB connector.